-It is allowed the elaboration of an EPD based on the PCR - basic module and on the current version of EN 15804 if:
+It is allowed the elaboration of an EPD based on the PCR - basic module if:

-there is no complementary PCR document related to the interested product' category published by CENT TC as European standard available to use;

-there is a PCR document in other registration program belonging to DAPHabitat system or another ECO Platform programme operator that can't be recognized and adopted.
+- there is no complementary PCR document related to the interested product' category published by CENT TC as European standard available to use; - there is a PCR document in other registration program belonging to DAPHabitat system or other ECO Platform programme operator that can't be recognized and adopted.

-However, it should always be efforts for the achievement of complementary PCR documents or specific PCR documents (when the first ones are not available), once these allows to focus the LCA study for a determined product category, making this work more concise, consistent, restricted and economic.
+However, it should always be efforts for the achievement of complementary PCR documents or specific PCR documents (when the first ones are not available), once these allows to focuses the LCA study for a determined product category, making this work more concise, consistent, restricted and economic.